Mid Century modern furniture

 If you enjoy fusing styles, consider adding an industrial flair to your mid century home by adding a crank table as a centerpiece for your dining room or a wheeled coffee table in your living room to add some contrast in textures within the space.

-The color palette for a Mid-Century modern home is rather wide, from neutral to bold, black and white to fuchsia and candy-apple red.
+The color palette for a Mid-Century modern theme is rather wide, from neutral to bold, black and white to fuchsia and candy-apple red.

 For more contemporary spaces, opt for more muted colors.

-That being said, don't be afraid to add splashes of bold colors like our Avery Green Velvet Armchair.
+That being said, don't be afraid to add splashes of bold colors.
 These accents can act as a great way to insert your personality within your space.

 Looking to Add some Mid Century Modern Style to Your Space?
 Here's Some Tips: